 |Tom Doctoroff (Photo credit: Fantake)|

-- Bo Xilai's departure: the end of a disaster - Tom Doctoroff (chinaspeakersbureau.info)
+- The high ambitions of China's consumers - Tom Doctoroff (chinaspeakersbureau.info)